Why It Works

 - Fresh lemon juice adds brightness and acidity to the mix.

-This particular recipe for egg salad is about as close to perfect as it gets.
-It's not fancy, there are no special ingredients, but it's well balanced, with bright, fresh flavors and a texture that spans from rich and creamy to crisp and crunchy.
+Perfect is a word that I throw around a lot, and it's always with the understanding that it's a goal that can be strived for but never achieved.
+This particular recipe for egg salad is about as close to perfect as I've ever had.
+It's not fancy, there are no special ingredients, but it's well balanced, with a bright, fresh flavor, and a texture that spans from rich and creamy to crunchy and fresh.

 6 large hard steamed eggs, chilled and peeled